 Much like how a caricature will take somebody with a prominent nose and make it huge, the ATH-M30x has some quirky exaggerations when it comes to how it treats note emphasis.
-Our target curve dips in volume slightly around 5kHz, and the ATH-M30x exaggerates that, reproducing 5kHz sounds 10dB lower than our ideal.
+Our headphone preference curve dips in volume slightly around 5kHz, and the ATH-M30x exaggerates that, reproducing 5kHz sounds 10dB lower than our ideal.
 The mids and bass mimic a more consumer-oriented sound that ordinarily would get lauded, so we recommend this for use by bargain-hunting consumers more than we do for serious studio work.
 By and large, however, these are what you’d need them to be for the price.

 Lows, mids, and highs

-The song Drop by Cornelius reminds me of the point of bass-heavy headphones, which the ATH-M30x is not.
+The song Drop by Cornelius reminds me of the point of bass-heavy headphones, which the ATH-M30x are not.
 While I can hear the bass in the track, its degree of oomph seems dependent on the notes.
 Especially on the higher bass registers, the notes come through with less relative volume.
 Lower bass notes have more thump, likely because those land in the parts of the frequency spectrum output with a subtle bump in decibels.

 Some of the midrange synth parts are quieter than ideal, but I can hear them all fine.
 The same goes for the lower notes of the track’s disco-y lead guitar.
 In contrast, higher frequency acoustic rhythm guitar and vocals are reproduced at perfect volumes, making everything easy to hear.
 If you were to record along to this, you’d appreciate hearing all the parts.